 Choosing a product sampling method can be tricky.
 Product sampling campaigns can be implemented through any channel(s) of your choosing but, remember, each sampling method involves varying costs and brings about different results.

 The first consideration: should you implement an indirect or direct sampling product sampling strategy?

 - Indirect: This is essentially remote selling.
 It includes any approach where there is no physical interaction between the business and the consumer.
 This includes methods such as mail-delivered samples/coupons, samples ordered through influencers or e-commerce product samples offered using digital platforms.

 - Direct: This involves more personal contact in the sampling process.
 For example, setting up a promotional stand along with a salesperson to offer shoppers product samples to take home for testing.

-This choice depends on the type of product and context in which you are offering samples.
-Remember to ask yourself, “What are the marketing objectives for my product sampling campaign?”
+This choice depends on the type of product and the context in which you are offering samples.
+Remember to ask yourself, "What are the marketing objectives for my product sampling campaign?"